capecodcid/capecodcid.github.io/_posts/2014-05-10-Latex+Jekyll.md

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 {% endhighlight %}

 2. I changed the markdown parser to `kramdown` which recognizes anything between two sets of `$$` as a LaTeX equation and not regular markdown.
-To do this I first had to install kramdown
+To do this I first had to install kramdown,

 {% highlight ruby %}
 gem install kramdown